agranado2k/mgg_campaign/README.md

 - UseCases, where are the business logic, how parse file information to create the entities (campaigns and votes), how get the campaigns names in a list, how to analyze the campaign votes for each candidate and return the structure with all this information.
+Also I have test for all the use cases on test folder;
 - Repositories, here are how I abstract the Storage using the Repository Pattern that decouple my code from Active Record.
+It allow me to use any kind of Storage only inject it.
+So I can use a InMemoryDB for test and MySQL (with ActiveRecord) on development and production.

 The good thing to organize the code in this way is that we can isolate the inner code from outer code, keeping the SOLID principles.